Hallelujah78/crossword-app/NOTES.md

     - ~~remove setGridState call from createCluesFromGrid~~ DONE
     - ~~remove 'setGridState' from list of args/params that createCluesFromGrid is called with~~ DONE
 - once initializeGrid and createCluesFromGrid are called:
-  - the clue.answer prop is an array of empty strings ['', '', '', '']
+  - the clue.solution prop is an array of empty strings ['', '', '', '']
   - the objects in the clue.intersection prop array do not have a letter prop (optional)
     - need to look at how we are using this as it is not set on all clues
     - think it relates to replacing intersecting clues